EricLendvai/Harbour_VFP/README.md

 # Harbour_VFP

+THIS REPO IS NO LONGER BEING MAINTAINED.

+For future enhancements use the Harbour_EL Repo instead.
+Since Microsoft announced the discontinuation of Visual FoxPro in 2007.
+The new Harbour_EL repo will focus on extending features when missing, instead of simply being different than VFP.
+Harbour_EL, which stands to "Extended Library" can be used for Web and Desktop applications.

 ## About this project
-Partial Compatibly For VFP 9 in Harbour
+Partial Compatibly For VFP 9 in Harbour.

 View [ChangeLog.md](ChangeLog.md) for list of enhancements and fixes.